wp-plugins/eg-archives/readme.txt

 This plugin is released under the GPL, you can use it free of charge on your personal or commercial blog.

-== Translations ==

-The plugin comes with French and English translations, please refer to the [WordPress Codex](http://codex.wordpress.org/Installing_WordPress_in_Your_Language "Installing WordPress in Your Language") for more information about activating the translation.
-If you want to help to translate the plugin to your language, please have a look at the eg_series.pot file which contains all defintions and may be used with a [gettext](http://www.gnu.org/software/gettext/) editor like [Poedit](http://www.poedit.net/) (Windows).